shtanriverdi/rocket-telemetry-system/README.md

 - Docker: Required for running the backend application.
 - Postman: Used for testing REST API endpoints and accessing documentation.

-## Deployment
-Once development is complete, you can share the source code and any accompanying documentation via a public repository on a Git hosting service such as GitHub or GitLab.

 ## Evaluation
 The submitted source code will be evaluated based on the following criteria:
 - Implementation of technical requirements.